 Don't Panic

-Mineral rights don't expire because you didn't act fast enough in the first week (though in some states, dormant mineral acts can affect long-inactive interests).
+Mineral rights don't expire because you didn't act fast enough in the first week.
 The 30-day timeline here is a guideline, not a deadline.
 The point is to start.
 Each step gives you a clearer picture, and each piece of paperwork you track down is one fewer question mark.

 MinRight was built for exactly this situation.
 Start entering properties as you identify them, add leases and wells as you learn about them, and log payments as they arrive.
 Over the first few months, what started as a pile of scattered paperwork becomes an organized record of everything you own.